OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Comparison of New Results With Past Surveys Tuning of Relationship

 \subsubsection{\hbeta $R-L$ Relationship}

 \ozdes is designed primarily for higher redshifts, and so captures only a small number of sources in the \hbeta redshift range.
 Coupled with the high rejection rate, this yields only $8$ high quality lag recoveries for the \ozdes \hbeta $R-L$ relationship \citep{OzDES-Malik_2023}.
-In past \ozdes analyses, the limited number of sources has been bolstered by lags from the literature, namely the 5-year \sdss lags \citep{SDSS-Grier_2017}, a wide range of low redshift lags collated by \citet{HBETA_Bentz_2009} as well as later additions to this `Bentz Collection' \citep{HBETA_Bentz_2013, HBETA_Bentz_2014, HBETA_Bentz_2016a, HBETA_Bentz_2016b, HBETA_Bentz_2023}, lags from the SEAMBH project, lags from the LAMP collaboration \citep{HBETA_U_2022}, and a small number of miscellaneous literature lags \citep{HBETA_Li_2021, HBETA_Lu_2016, HBETA_Zhang_2019, HBETA_Rakshit_2019}.
+In past \ozdes analyses, the limited number of sources has been bolstered by lags from other RM projects, namely the 5-year \sdss lags \citep{SDSS-Grier_2017}, a wide range of low redshift lags collated by \citet{HBETA_Bentz_2009} as well as later additions to this `Bentz Collection' \citep{HBETA_Bentz_2013, HBETA_Bentz_2014, HBETA_Bentz_2016a, HBETA_Bentz_2016b, HBETA_Bentz_2023}, lags from the SEAMBH project, lags from the LAMP collaboration \citep{HBETA_U_2022}, and a small number of lags from miscellaneous sources \citep{HBETA_Li_2021, HBETA_Lu_2016, HBETA_Zhang_2019, HBETA_Rakshit_2019}.
 We make use of these same sources, in addition to the final \sdss lags of \citet{SDSS-Shen_2023}, but re-fit each data set individually to more fairly measure tensions between them.
 Considering surveys to be in tension if they differ by more than $2\sigma$, the groups of surveys with mutually consistent constraints are listed in Table \ref{tab:hbeta_consistency}.
 In total, $8$ \ozdes sources and $26$ \sdss sources are used.

-Fig.~\ref{fig:RL_params_all_lines} (a) shows $R-L$ relationship parameters for data from \ozdes, SDSS, the Bentz Collection, the SEAMBH Survey, the LAMP survey, and a number of other miscellaneous sources.
+Figure~\ref{fig:RL_params_all_lines} (a) shows $R-L$ relationship parameters for data from \ozdes, SDSS, the Bentz Collection, the SEAMBH Survey, the LAMP survey, and a number of other miscellaneous sources.
 Shown also are the contours for \sdss lags as recovered from \javelin instead of \pyroa, and selected according to the criteria outlined in Section~\ref{sec: SDSS-JAV cuts}.
 The constraining power is highest for surveys with a high source-count, like \sdss \& SEAMBH, or a wide range of luminosities as in the Bentz Collection.

 Due to the low sample count, the \ozdes and miscellaneous sources are poorly constrained and are consistent with all other surveys.
 The largest tension exists between the slope and offset of the Bentz Collection and SEAMBH data, with this tension being the deciding factor about which surveys are mutually consistent.
 The SEAMBH data are known to produce consistently lower lags from their highly accreting AGN, and this is borne out by the lower values for $\alpha$ and $\beta$ in collections including SEAMBH sources.